About this documentation#

 [ci workflow](gh:.github/workflows/ci.yml)

-Check myst_url_schemes at docs/conf.py for details on how it’s implemented.
+Check myst_url_schemes at docs/conf.py for details on how it is implemented.

 How to build the documentation#

-This will run sphinx-build using uv run with the docs requirements.
+This runs sphinx-build using uv run with the docs requirements.

-If you want to check everything looks ok, open the generated html in the browser.
+If you want to check everything looks right in a browser, run:

 How the documentation is published online#